PM or CM, one who performs will stay: Firdous

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Prime Minister’s Special Assistant for Information and Broadcasting Firdous Ashiq Awan has said that performance is the only benchmark for this government, be it the prime minister or the chief minister.
-She said the one who performs will stay and one who doesn’t will go home.
 She told a presser on Saturday that we have no vendetta against anyone.
-She said performance and merit are parameters of those who rise above personal interest to work for public welfare and in the interest of Pakistan and the province.
+She said performance and merit are parameters of those who rise above personal interest to work for public welfare and in the interest of Pakistan and He said the impression that such missions involved a lot of money was not the right approach, as such endeavours also had their impact on the defence and industries.

+“Hindustan is doing the right job and we should follow it to reach the Moon and the Mars.
+Our attempt to reach the Moon should not be driven by our ego to be on an equal footing with India, as pursuing such missions will improve many technologies which will strengthen our defence and industries. the province.

 APP adds: In a tweet, she said her talk to media was taken out of context and she meant to say that the Prime Minister believed in principle and merit.
 So those who will not perform will go home whether they are ministers or officers, she added.

-LAHORE: Prime Minister’s Special Assistant for Information and Broadcasting Firdous Ashiq Awan has said that performance is the only benchmark for this government, be it the prime minister or the chief minister.
-She said the one who performs will stay and one who doesn’t will go home.
 She told a presser on Saturday that we have no vendetta against anyone.
-She said performance and merit are parameters of those who rise above personal interest to work for public welfare and in the interest of Pakistan and the province.
+She said performance and merit are parameters of those who rise above personal interest to work for public welfare and in the interest of Pakistan and He said the impression that such missions involved a lot of money was not the right approach, as such endeavours also had their impact on the defence and industries.

+“Hindustan is doing the right job and we should follow it to reach the Moon and the Mars.
+Our attempt to reach the Moon should not be driven by our ego to be on an equal footing with India, as pursuing such missions will improve many technologies which will strengthen our defence and industries. the province.

 APP adds: In a tweet, she said her talk to media was taken out of context and she meant to say that the Prime Minister believed in principle and merit.
 So those who will not perform will go home whether they are ministers or officers, she added.